-Nata – Nous Turron.
-This is a really yummy turron made of cream, walnuts, almonds and sugar.
+Nata-Nueces in Spanish, but Nata-Nous in Catalan, this is a really yummy turron made of cream, walnuts, almonds and sugar.
 To make it they heat the cream and the sugar and before it boils they add the ground almond.
-Once it’s all well integrated, the nuts are added, then the mix is poured into moulds to cool off.
+Once it’s all well integrated, the nuts are added, then the mix is poured into molds to cool off.
 There’s a similar variety made with marzipan and candied fruit instead of walnuts.

 AND BONUS!
 What about chocolate turron?
 Does it exist?

 This is probably the newest one.
 Some years ago only a few flavors of Spanish turron were available in the market, but the choice multiplied whe chocolate was incorporate the chocolate as the new key ingredient.
 Nowadays, we can find hundreds of chocolate turrón with different flavors: Black chocolate, with milk, with liquor, truffle, nuts… The most common is chocolate with puffed rice turron for kids, and almond or hazelnut chocolate turron for adults.